How Maui Nui Venison Built a Customer Drop-off Agent That Became Its #1 Performing Klaviyo Flow

 Taylor, Maui Nui Venison

-Within weeks, the flow became Maui Nui's number one performing Klaviyo flow, generating over $8,000 in the last 30 days alone at $5.02 revenue per recipient - outperforming their Welcome Series, Abandoned Cart, and every other automation.
+Within weeks, the flow became Maui Nui’s number one performing Klaviyo flow, at $5.02 revenue per recipient - outperforming their Welcome Series, Abandoned Cart, and every other automation.
 The CS team, previously overwhelmed by manual outreach, now fields responses from an automated system that does the heavy lifting.

 Why it worked

 Individualized thresholds, not static rules.
-The model adapts to each customer's actual purchase behavior, so a weekly subscriber and a quarterly buyer both get contacted at the right time.
+The agent adapts to each customer’s actual purchase behavior, so a weekly subscriber and a quarterly buyer both get contacted at the right time.

 Iterative refinement with the customer.
-The model improved through real-world feedback.
+The agent was refined iteratively through real-world feedback.
 One-time buyers got filtered out.
 Holiday bulk buyers got excluded.
 Subscription-active customers got carved out.
 Each iteration made the signal sharper.

 Event-based activation.
 By sending events rather than lists, Maui Nui’s marketing team has full control inside Klaviyo.
 They can split, filter, delay, and A/B test without asking Polar to change the data pipeline.